Deposit Addresses

 Supported routes.

-Deposit addresses currently only support USDC (Arbitrum, Ethereum, Base) to USDH (HyperEVM, HyperCore).
+Deposit addresses currently only support USDC (Ethereum, Base and Arbitrum only) to USDH (HyperEVM, HyperCore).
 More routes will be added soon.

 Overview